What’s Open in Myrtle Beach?

 *Editor’s Note: All information is subject to change as the situation with COVID-19 is rapidly evolving.

 Hotels and resorts are open as are beach accesses.
-Most restaurants are open at limited capacity, and many attractions are open.
+Most restaurants are open, and many attractions are open.
 Some municipalities have passed ordinances requiring people to wear masks when in public spaces.

 Hotels and Vacation Rentals Are Open

-Most hotels are open, and many are offering flexible cancellation policies and spring and summer deals for worry-free vacation planning.
+Hotels are open, and many are offering flexible cancellation policies and vacation deals for worry-free trip planning.
 Increased sanitation and cleaning protocols are in place at most hotels, which may affect check-in procedures and housekeeping frequency.
 Check with your specific hotel for information regarding changes.

-Some amenities may be unavailable at this time, so, again, check with your specific hotel regarding open amenities.
+Some amenities may be unavailable at this time, so check with your specific property regarding open amenities.

 Beaches Are Open